Training Data Influence Analysis and Estimation: A Survey: Gradient-Based Influence Estimation

-Another approach to speed up influence functions is to specialize the estimator to model architectures with favorable computational properties.
+\relatedHeading{Influence Functions for Decision Trees} Another approach to speed up influence functions is to specialize the estimator to model architectures with favorable computational properties.
 For example, \citepos{Sharchilev:2018:TreeInfluence} \leafInfluence{} method adapts influence functions to gradient boosted decision tree ensembles.
-By assuming a fixed tree structure and then focusing only on the trees' leaves, \leafInfluence{}'s tree-based estimates are significantly faster than influence functions on deep models~\citep{Brophy:2022:TreeInfluence}.
+By assuming a fixed tree structure and then focusing only on the trees' leaves, \leafInfluence{}'s tree-based estimates are significantly faster than influence functions on deep models~\citep{Brophy:2023:TreeInfluence}.

-A further major strength of influence functions is that it is one of the few influence analysis methods that has been studied beyond the pointwise domain.
+\relatedHeading{Group Influence Functions} A major strength of influence functions is that it is one of the few influence analysis methods that has been studied beyond the pointwise domain.
 For example, \citepos{Koh:2019:GroupEffects} follow-on paper analyzes influence functions' empirical performance estimating group influence.
 In particular, \citet{Koh:2019:GroupEffects} consider coherent training data subpopulations whose removal is expected to have a large, broad effect on the model.
 Even under naive assumptions of (pointwise) influence additivity, \citet{Koh:2019:GroupEffects} observe that simply summing influence functions estimates tends to \textit{underestimate} the true group influence.
 More formally, let ${\trainSetAlt \subseteq \trainSet}$ be a coherent training-set subpopulation, then

 Nonetheless, influence functions' additive group estimates tend to have strong rank correlation w.r.t.\ subpopulations' true group influence.
 In addition, \citet{Basu:2020:OnSecond} extend influence functions to directly account for subpopulation group effects by considering higher-order terms in influence functions' Taylor-series approximation.